 A graduate assistant is an employee of the University and his/her salary is taxable.
 For graduate assistants who work at least .3375 FTE or more for at least one semester, fringe benefits are available.

-Employment as a graduate assistant is contingent upon the successful outcome of a criminal background check.
-A graduate assistant may not begin employment until this background check has been completed.
+Employment as a graduate assistant may be contingent upon the successful outcome of a criminal background check.
+When required, a graduate assistant may not begin employment until this background check has been completed.

 In compliance with the Wisconsin Fair Employment Act, the University does not discriminate on the basis of arrest or conviction record.

-Graduate students must submit a new graduate assistantship application for each academic year for which he/she is seeking employment.
+Graduate students must submit a new graduate assistantship application for each academic year for which they are seeking employment.

 Decisions will be made on awards depending upon the availability of funding and the number of applications received.